Valentine Strasser: 1992 coup and tenure as head of state

-1996 Coup
+1996 coup

 In January 1996, after nearly four years in power, Strasser was ousted in another military coup, but this time it was his own NPRC members who were not satisfied with his handling of the peace process.
 The coup was led by his deputy, Brigadier General Julius Maada Bio, along with Colonel Tom Nyuma and Captain Komba Mondeh.
 Bio quickly rose as the leader of the coup, with the support of Nyuma and Mondeh and took over as Head of State of Sierra Leone.

-Post-Head of State
+Post-leadership

 Following his overthrow, Strasser was given a fellowship by the UN to study law at the University of Warwick in Coventry, England, but stopped his studies after 18 months.
 In 2000, Strasser's application for asylum in England was rejected; he then left for the Gambia, only to be denied entry.
 He eventually returned to Sierra Leone, where he lived in poverty on a small pension in Grafton, east of Freetown, and worked at the ICT Institute providing computer skills for youths.

 In January 2019, he fell gravely ill and was flown to Ghana for treatment.
 His left leg was partially amputated due to peripheral artery disease.
 After undergoing rehabilitation, he returned to Sierra Leone in July 2021, and received an apartment from President Bio.
 Amadu Makalo Koita, a member of the opposition All People's Congress, later alleged that the government was keeping Strasser under house arrest.